 At 3Degrees, we are passionate about addressing climate change.
-That’s why we’ve built a business around offering comprehensive clean energy services that enable organizations, utilities and individuals to transition towards a low-carbon economy.
-Today, we help hundreds of organizations incorporate clean energy and greenhouse gas emission reduction strategies into their business operations.
-And we connect over 150,000 residential customers with renewable energy through our utility and community solar partnerships.
+We help hundreds of organizations incorporate clean energy and greenhouse gas emission reduction strategies into their business operations.
+And we connect over 275,000 residential customers with renewable energy through our utility and community solar partnerships.
 How do we do it?
-Through our custom renewable energy and carbon mitigation solutions that meet each client at every step of the way.
+Through our custom renewable energy and climate solutions that meet each client at every step of the way.

 After all, solving the most significant challenge of our generation is a tall order.
 But it’s a challenge that energizes us.
 We hope you’ll join us.

 It’s about more than the numbers.

 But we like those too.

 At 3Degrees, we don’t just believe in what we do — we’re pretty good at it.
 And we’re proud to represent the renewable energy industry with recognition from some of the best in the business.
 See for yourself:

 Community & Commitment

 A Global Movement

 At 3Degrees, our business is our mission — becoming a certified B Corp was just the next step.
 Built upon the idea that businesses need to consider the impact of their products and services on their employees, community and environment, the B Corp certification demands rigorous standards of social and environmental performance.